sanuj/shogun/doc/cookbook/source/examples/binary_classifier/mkl.rst

 Imagine we have files with training and test data.
 We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CBinaryLabels` as

-.. sgexample:: multiple_kernel_learning.sg:create_features
+.. sgexample:: mkl.sg:create_features

 Then we create indvidual kernels like :sgclass:`CPolyKernel`, precomputed :sgclass:`CCustomKernel` and :sgclass:`CGaussianKernel` which will be later combined in one :sgclass:`CCombinedKernel`.

-.. sgexample:: multiple_kernel_learning.sg:create_kernel
+.. sgexample:: mkl.sg:create_kernel

 We create an instance of :sgclass:`CCombinedKernel` and append the :sgclass:`CKernel` objects.

-.. sgexample:: multiple_kernel_learning.sg:create_combined_train
+.. sgexample:: mkl.sg:create_combined_train

 We create an object of :sgclass:`CMKLClassification`, provide the combined kernel and labels before training it.

-.. sgexample:: multiple_kernel_learning.sg:train_mkl
+.. sgexample:: mkl.sg:train_mkl

 After training, we can extract :math:`\beta`, SVM coefficients :math:`\alpha` and :math:`b`.

-.. sgexample:: multiple_kernel_learning.sg:extract_weights
+.. sgexample:: mkl.sg:extract_weights

 We update the :sgclass:`CCombinedKernel` object for testing data.
 We also need to update the :sgclass:`CCustomKernel` object because it was precomputed.

-.. sgexample:: multiple_kernel_learning.sg:create_combined_test
+.. sgexample:: mkl.sg:create_combined_test

 We set the updated kernel and predict :sgclass:`CBinaryLabels` for test data.

-.. sgexample:: multiple_kernel_learning.sg:mkl_apply
+.. sgexample:: mkl.sg:mkl_apply

 Finally, we can evaluate test performance via e.g. :sgclass:`CAccuracyMeasure`.

-.. sgexample:: multiple_kernel_learning.sg:evaluate_accuracy
+.. sgexample:: mkl.sg:evaluate_accuracy

 ----------
 References